HDR/MBC30-Flashcart/readme.md

 | ROM | AM29F016 (2MB), AM29F032 (4MB) or MBM29F033C (4MB) | 2MB or 4MB Rom Chip TSOP-48 or TSOP-40 |
 | Y1 | R26-32.768-12.5-10PPM | R26 12.5pF 32.768 kHz Crystal |

+Note: Capacitors and Resistor part numbers are suggestions, you can use other components with matching specs

 ## Images

 ![Front](front.png)